Live Captioning

 Live Captioning Responsibilities

-Per CU Boulder’s Digital Accessibility Standards, human-created live captions are required for all public live-streamed events and for events where an accommodation request has been received from a student, employee, or member of the public.
+Human-created live captions should be provided for all public live-streamed events and for events where an accommodation request has been received from a student, employee, or member of the public.
 Automated live captioning tools are not sufficiently accurate to use for captioning public live-streamed events or to fulfill an accommodation request.

 Accommodation Requests: If you receive an accommodation request from a student registered with Disability Services, please request real-time captioning from Disability Services.
 Otherwise, you can request real-time captioning from the ADA Compliance Office.
 There is no cost to you or your department if live captioning is needed to fulfill a student accommodation request through the Disability Services Office.